schoonees/trees/README.md

 install.packages(c("shiny", "plotly", "mvtnorm"))
 ```

-After loading these, you can run the app from the R console using:
+After installing these, you can run the app from the R console using:

 ```
+library("plotly")
 library("shiny")
 runGitHub("schoonees/trees")
 ```